Editorial: Thanks for the Memory

 So I have this dream where, at some Apple event in the not-too-distant future, Steve Jobs takes the stage.
 And just as Jobs has used past speeches to declare

-the end of CRT monitors
+the end of CRT monitors or pronounce

 OS 9 dead and buried, I’d like to see the Apple CEO announce the end to the era of shipping Macs with insufficient installed memory.
 In this dream, consumer-level Macs now come with 512MB of RAM standard.
 And, if Apple still feels the need to differentiate between its pro and consumer products, Power Macs and PowerBooks come with 1GB of installed memory.